 - a.
 DPT: (Diphtheria, Tetanus and Pertussis)

 - b.
 Polio

 - c.
 Measles: (10 day and 3 day)

 - d.
 Hepatitis B

 - e.
 Varicella (chicken pox) or laboratory documentation of having the disease.

 - f.
 HIB (preschool)

 - g.
 Hepatitis A (preschool)

+- h.
+Pneumococcal (preschool)

+- i.
+Meningococcal (7th grade)

 Medical or religious exemptions will need verification at the time of enrollment.
-This exemption must be renewed each year prior to enrollment.
+This exemption must be renewed each year prior to enrollment through the New Mexico Department of Health.